Jack Bailey (Maryland politician): Education

 During his 2018 state senate campaign, Bailey called the Safe to Learn Act — legislation that includes $40 million in school safety funding — a "step in the right location.
 But that was a small step," adding that local and state government and law enforcement "do 75 percent of what that bill says already."

 During a debate on an education reform bill introduced in the 2019 legislative session, Bailey introduced an amendment that would update the bill to include the state's most recent calculation of schools with more than 80 percent of students receiving free or reduced-price meals.
 The amendment was rejected by a vote of 18-27, but Senate President Bill Ferguson publicly committed to working with Bailey to ask Governor Hogan to process a budget amendment for the additional funding without cutting elsewhere.

 During the 2020 legislative session, Bailey voted against a multi-billion-dollar education reform bill, calling it "ill-planned".
 He also introduced legislation that would exempt substitute teachers from receiving paid sick leave.

 Bailey opposed legislation introduced in the 2022 legislative session that would break up the College of Southern Maryland and use the college's La Plata campus to create a new Charles County Community College.

 Environment

 During the 2019 legislative session, Bailey voted against legislation that would ban styrofoam food containers in restaurants.

 In October 2019, the Maryland League of Conservation Voters gave Bailey a score of 20 percent, the lowest score in the Maryland Senate and tying him with senator Jason C. Gallion.

 During a debate on the Climate Solutions Now Act of 2021, Bailey introduced an amendment to the bill that would exempt paratransit from needing to be electrified.
 It was adopted as a friendly amendment.

+In April 2026, Bailey was one of four senators to vote against the Utility RELIEF Act, an omnibus energy bill backed by Governor Wes Moore and Democratic legislative leaders.